 Welcome to the all – new Komet Tails website.
 We are still in the process of putting it all together (which is a nice way of saying that we are having some trouble figuring out what the heck we’re doing and how the heck we are going to do it!), so please excuse the current state of the site.
 It will all get better soon, we promise!

-I have a couple of uncles who are Texas maritime attorneys, those are the lawyers who help out seamen who have been seriously injured while working aboard US flagged vessels operating either on the inland waterways or more than 3 miles offshore, in case you don’t know.
+I have a couple of uncles who live in Louisiana working out of Lafayette as maritime attorneys – those are the lawyers who help out seamen who have been seriously injured while working on oil rigs or aboard US flagged vessels operating either on the inland waterways or more than 3 miles offshore, in case you don’t know.
 You might think maritime lawyers are very conservative, “hard nose” sort of folks.
 And I suppose they are on many things particularly when it comes to making sure their clients receive the compensation they deserve if they were injured due to negligence of their ship’s captain, other crew members, or the un-seaworthiness of the vessel they were on.
 On the other hand they are both anime fans and have been instrumental in helping out while encouraging me to develop this website devoted to anime.
 SO I just want to give a shout out to them.
 Thanks.

 Anyway, for the time being, we thought we would do our bit for public service by sketching out a quick history of anime.
 It probably won’t tell the hardcore fan anything that he or she doesn’t already know, but it might be interesting for the ones who are just getting started, or those who have a few select favorites and are looking to broaden their knowledge of the genre.